 - Are you looking to control fuel only, ignition only, or fuel and ignition?
-Is there anything beyond these features that you are looking to control – fans or boost, for example?

 - Is it important to run sequential injection for this project, or is bank to bank fueling OK?
 (See our notes on sequential injection if you’re not sure.)

 - Beyond fuel and ignition, are there any other must-have features, such as internal SD card data logging instead of logging to a laptop, boost control, nitrous control, cooling fans, etc?

 - What are the engine details (type, number of cylinders, previously fuel injected or carb’d?)

 - What type of ignition system does your car run?
 Is there a distributor?
 Coil pack?
 Coil on Plug?